 - No later than the time of the sentencing hearing, the Defendant has truthfully provided to the Government all information and evidence the Defendant has concerning the offense.

-What Types of Federal Judges Are Involved in the Federal Sentencing Process?
+What Types of Federal Judges Are Involved in the Federal Criminal Sentencing Process?

 Federal magistrate judges are appointed by the federal district court judges.
 The magistrates serve 8-year terms, which can be renewed.
 Among other duties, magistrate judges oversee first appearances of criminal defendants, set bail, and conduct change of plea hearings.

-The Sentencing Memorandum: Before sentencing, both the Government and the Defendant’s attorney may file a sentencing memorandum.
-A defense attorney’s sentencing memorandum will address the sentencing factors that the judge will review at the sentencing hearing, such as a Defendant’s history and characteristics.
+Before sentencing, both the Government and the Defendant's federal criminal defense attorney may file a sentencing memorandum.
+A defense attorney's sentencing memorandum will address the sentencing factors that the judge will review at the sentencing hearing, such as a Defendant's history and characteristics.
 Also, the sentencing memorandum may contain arguments in support a lower sentencing guideline range.

-The Sentencing Hearing: At the sentencing hearing, the district court judge will rule on any unresolved objections to the PSR.
+At the federal criminal sentencing hearing, the district court judge will rule on any unresolved objections to the PSR.
 Both the Government and the Defense will make argument as to what they believe the correct sentence should be.
 Both sides can present evidence, in the form of testimony, letters, documents, or videos.
 The Defendant has the right to address the federal district court judge during the sentencing hearing.